 Now, every lady has to look good from the backside, so I dressed her up proper.

 Don’t you just love this mix of fabrics?
-I am happy to say that this lovely beauty was up for sale in my shop and was purchased within an hour or so.
-A happy ending.
+Also, I’m happy to say that this lovely beauty was up for sale in my shop and was purchased within an hour or so.
+Finally, a happy ending.